Creator Questions: Getting started

 On Campus, we encourage creators to engage each other with questions, tips, advice, and experiences on all levels of running a project.
 Feel free to check out our guidelines for further details on best practices.

 Yes.
-For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in the Popular section of Documentary as well as the Popular section of Film & Video.
+For example, if your project is a documentary and you put it in the Documentary subcategory, your project will appear in both the Documentary and Film & Video sections.

-We rarely permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
+We don’t permit running multiple projects at the same time, or launching a second project before fulfilling your first one.
 Having multiple live projects can confuse backers and split support.
-Running a project is a lot of work, and more than one live project will likely dilute your attention and energy.
+Moreover, running a project is a lot of work, and having more than one live project will likely dilute your attention and energy.

-If you're a first-time creator and have multiple project ideas, we recommend selecting the one that's most developed and trying that first.
+If you're a first-time creator with multiple project ideas, we recommend selecting the one that's most developed and trying that first.